 Dialog in your story can be the most powerful tool you have- use it carefully and your people will love your because of it.

 Every writing element should be treated like another puzzle piece and put together to create the complete picture.

-With all four pieces combined, you will have a complete story.
+With all the pieces combined, you will have a complete story.

-Each piece is vital to get the best end result and when all four are in place, you will have a much more rewarding experience for your readers.
+Each piece is vital to getting the best result and when all of them are in place, you will have a much more rewarding experience for your readers.

-So when you start your plot planning process, take some time to make sure to evaluate the four foundational elements are properly developed and integrated into the story you invent.
+So, when you start your plot planning process, take some time to make sure to evaluate the foundational elements are properly developed and integrated into the story you invent.

 You can make your plot far better and end up creating something special if you take the time to add these.